Newar language: India

 Newar is an additional official language in Sikkim for the purpose of preservation of culture and tradition in the state.
 The official weekly publication Sikkim Herald has a Newar Edition.
 The Information & Public Relations Department also broadcasts news bulletin in Newar.

 Education

 Nepal Bhasa is included as elective mother tongue subject in schools by Curriculum Development Committee.
 Tribhuvan University offers Bachelors, Masters, Mphil and PhD degree in Nepal Bhasa.
-Expiates can study Nepal Bhasa at Bishwa Bhasa Campus in Kathmandu.
-Kathmandu Metropolitan City and Kirtipur Municipality is teaching Nepal Bhasa as a local language.
+Expatriates can study Nepal Bhasa at Bishwa Bhasa Campus in Kathmandu.
+Kathmandu Metropolitan City and Kirtipur Municipality are teaching Nepal Bhasa as a local language.
 Newar is taught in schools of Sikkim.

 Relationship with other Tibeto-Burman languages

 The exact placement of Newar within the Tibeto-Burman language family has been a source of controversies and confusion.
 Robert Shafer classified Newar as part of his Bodic division of Sino-Tibetan.
 George Van Driem classified Newar within the Mahakiranti grouping but he later retracted his hypothesis in 2003.
 Moreover, he proposed a new grouping called "Maha-Newari" which possibly includes Baram–Thangmi.

 T. R. Kansakar attributes the difficulty about the placement of Newar to the inability of scholars to connect it with the migration patterns of the Tibeto-Burman speakers.
 Since Newar separated from rest of the family very early in history, it is difficult or at least arbitrary to reconstruct the basic stratum that contributed to present day Newar speech.
 He underscored the point that the language evolved from mixed racial/linguistic influences that do not lend easily to a neat classification.

 A classification (based on Glover's) indicating a percentage of shared vocabulary within the labeled branch and an approximate time of split:

 ɫ "%" indicates lexical similarity/common vocabulary between Newar and the other languages in the branch.
 The date indicates an approximate time when the language diverged.

 ɞ Van Driem labelled this branch as "Parakiranti" and included it together with Kiranti branch to form Maha Kiranti group.
 However, he would later drop this hypothesis.

 ʌ All languages within this branch have extensive Indo-Aryan vocabulary.
 It is hypothesised that either ancient IndoAryan admixture happened before Newar-Thangmi-Baram split or that Thangmi-Baram borrowed through Newari.